bashu/fluentcms-file/README.rst

         'fluentcms_file',
     )

-    # The upload folder for all files.
+    # The upload folder for all files
-    # Defaults to the root of the media folder.
+    # Default: '.'
     FLUENTCMS_FILE_UPLOAD_TO = 'uploads/'

 The database tables can be created afterwards: